What are entity-relationship diagrams?

 A basic understanding of entity-relationship diagrams is assumed for modeling with ERD in Enterprise Studio.

 Different notations can be used for ERD.
 Enterprise Studio supports the Crow's foot notation.
 In the Crow's foot notation entities are represented as boxes and relations as lines between the boxes.
 Different shapes at the ends of these lines represent the cardinality of the relation.
 Based on the Crow's foot notation there is also the possibility for NIAM-inspired modeling (Natural language Information Analysis Method).

-Generally, entity-relationship modeling can be done on different abstraction levels: on conceptual (descriptive) level, logical (analytical) level, and physical (executive) level.
+Generally, entity-relationship modeling can be done on different abstraction levels: on the conceptual (descriptive) level, logical (analytical) level, and physical (executive) level.
 Enterprise Studio supports creating models on the conceptual and logical level.

-Within the ERD terminology we know the terms entity type, entity, relation type and relation.
+Within the ERD terminology, we know the terms entity type, entity, relation type, and relation.
 An entity type is regarded as the object on which information is recorded, an entity is regarded to be an instance of this object.
-For example the entity type Person and the entities John, Jim and Jack.
+For example the entity type Person and the entities John, Jim, and Jack.
 The same applies to relation types and relations.
-In practice, the terms are often used interchangeably; the entity types and relation types are in fact always modeled, but for convenience they are referred to as entities and relations.
+In practice, the terms are often used interchangeably; the entity types and relation types are in fact always modeled, but for convenience, they are referred to as entities and relations.
 That is why this documentation only discusses entities and relations.